RCN-ECS/CnGV/notebook/20210202_ThoughtsOnCovGE_PopVsSample_KEL.md

 ![](20210201_covGE.png)

-The consequence of this will not effect any of our sampling estimates, or confidence intervals.
+The consequence of this will not effect any of our sampling estimates, and I dont' think it will affect the confidence intervals.
 It may affect the power analysis, but that is doubtful because those are generally based on whether CovGE is 0 or not.

 The consequence will probably be greatest for the comparison between the population parameter and the sampling estimate, and be greatest for when